Event-Driven Video Generation: Appendix

-\paragraph{Ablation 3: training-only EVD (no event-driven sampling).} We keep the full training objective but disable event gating at inference by setting \(\rho(t)\equiv 0\) in Eq.~\eqref{eq:scheduled_gate}, so \(g_k^{\mathrm{sched}}=\mathbf{1}\) and sampling reduces to the base model. \textbf{Expected regression:} partial loss of gains, especially on prompt cases where baseline errors are induced by the sampler allowing spurious updates after an event should terminate.
+\paragraph{Ablation 3: training-only EVD (no event-driven sampling).} We keep the full training objective but disable event gating at inference by setting \(\rho(t)\equiv 0\) in Eq.~\eqref{eq:scheduled_gate}, so \(g_k^{\mathrm{sched}}=\mathbf{1}\) and sampling reduces to the base model. \textbf{What should get worse:} partial loss of gains, especially on prompt cases where baseline errors are induced by the sampler allowing spurious updates after an event should terminate.

-\paragraph{Ablation 4: inference-only EVD (no event losses).} We train with \(\mathcal{L}_{\mathrm{base}}\) only and enable event gating at inference using an externally extracted event signal (Sec.~\ref{app:event_targets}) or a weakly trained event head. \textbf{Expected regression:} some improvement in suppressing residual drift, but weaker results overall due to misalignment between the event signal and the backbone's learned dynamics.
+\paragraph{Ablation 4: inference-only EVD (no event losses).} We train with \(\mathcal{L}_{\mathrm{base}}\) only and enable event gating at inference using an externally extracted event signal (Sec.~\ref{app:event_targets}) or a weakly trained event head. \textbf{What should get worse:} some improvement in suppressing residual drift, but weaker results overall due to misalignment between the event signal and the backbone's learned dynamics.

-\paragraph{Ablation 5: disable gating (``always update'').} We set \(g_k \equiv \mathbf{1}\) in Eq.~\eqref{eq:gated_pred}. \textbf{Expected regression:} returns to frame-first behavior, including state drift and pre-contact motion.
+\paragraph{Ablation 5: disable gating (``always update'').} We set \(g_k \equiv \mathbf{1}\) in Eq.~\eqref{eq:gated_pred}. \textbf{What should get worse:} returns to frame-first behavior, including state drift and pre-contact motion.
 This ablation often reproduces the failure cases shown for the base DiT model.